kampersanda/dictionary_bench/README.md

 On the default setting, the library attempts to use `SSE4.2` for popcount primitives.
 If you do not want to use it, please set `DISABLE_SSE4_2` at build time, e.g., `cmake .. -DDISABLE_SSE4_2=1`.

-For existing data structures, please install libraries [Judy](http://judy.sourceforge.net) and [sparsehash](https://github.com/sparsehash/sparsehash).
-The others are contained in this package.
+Please install libraries [Judy](http://judy.sourceforge.net) and [sparsehash](https://github.com/sparsehash/sparsehash).
+The other data structures are contained in this package.

 ## Running example